Virtual Desktop Infrastructure (VDI) - For Staff

 Virtual Desktop Infrastructure Screen

-1. Away from the campus but want to access the Windows environment similar to our office desktop.
+1. Away from the campus but want to access the Windows environment like our office desktop.

 2. Access legacy Windows environment to run certain systems/software packages which are not compatible with the current Windows desktop.